TomKellyGenetics/graphsim/paper/paper.md

 autoregressive models [@Hirose2008; @Shimamura2009].
 Various approaches
 to gene regulation and networks at the genome-wide scale have led to novel biological insights [@Arner2015; @Komatsu2013].
-However, inference of regulatory networks has thus far relied on experimental validation or resampling-based approaches to estimate the likelihood of specific network modules being predicted [@Markowetz2007; @Hawe2019].
+However, inference of regulatory networks has thus far primarily relied on experimental validation or resampling-based approaches to estimate the likelihood of specific network modules being predicted [@Markowetz2007; @Hawe2019].

+Simulated datasets with pathway structure are of particular interest for benchmarking regulatory network inference techniques and methods being developed for genomics data with complex biological interactions [@Schaffter2011; @Saelens2019].
+Dynamical models using differential equations have been employed, such as by GeneNetWeaver [@Schaffter2011], to generate simulated datasets specifically for benchmarking gene regulatory network inference techniques.
+There is renewed interest in modelling biological pathways and simulating data for benchmarking due to the emergence of single-cell genomics technologies and the plethora of bioinformatics techniques developed to use this data [@Zappia2017; @Saelens2019].
+Packages such as Splatter [@Zappia2017], which uses the gamma-poisson distribution, have been developed to model single-cell data.
+SERGIO [@Dibaeinia2019] and dyngen [@Cannoodt2020] build on this to include gene regulatory networks and multimodality respectively.
+These methods have been designed based on known or modelled reaction states and added stochasticity to determinisitic relationships.
+However, it is computationally-intensive to model these reactions at scale over iterations in benchmarking.
+In some cases, it is only necessary to model the statistical variability of RNA-Seq data to evaluate methods with these correlation structures.

 There is a need, therefore, for a systematic framework for statistical modelling and simulation of gene expression data derived from